Monica (Monica and Friends): Monica Teen

 Monica is one of the main protagonists of the spin-off Monica Teen, published since 2008 by MSP and Panini Comics.
-In this Japanese-style comic-manga Monica and her friends are now 15 years old and go to school at Limoeiro High (Lemon Tree High?).
+In this Japanese-style comic-manga Monica and her friends are now 15 years old and go to school at Limoeiro High (literal translation: Lemon Tree High).
 The very first edition shows a drastic change in Monica and her friends since childhood when they were 7 years old.
-Monica is brave and no longer tormented by the boys in Limoeiro even though she is still strong and temperamental.
-On the other hand, her buckteeth and hair stay the same.
-She develops a passion for Jimmy Five that ends up with them dating over the comics with many fights and jealousy in high-comedy misadventures.
-Despite having changed in some ways, she still has an adventurous spirit and continues to use her super strength to stop the enemies that appear.
+Monica is self-confident and no longer gets tormented by the boys in Lemon Street, although she is still strong, short-tempered and her buckteeth and hair stay the same, although her hair gets longer.
+She develops a crush for Jimmy Five and ends up in a relationship with him.
+Despite having changed in some ways, she still has an adventurous spirit and continues to use her super strength when necessary.

 Later on, she joins her friends in a crossover with characters by Osamu Tezuka such as Princess Sapphire, Astro Boy and Kimba.